...

 Top Treatment Options for Drug Abuse

 There is no one treatment for drug abuse.
-This fact reflects the complexity of the condition and its diverse manifestations, highlighting the importance of the assessment process, which is critical in helping determine the best treatment for a given individual.
-In addition, drug abuse treatment may occur in different settings, with varying degrees of professional assistance (e.g., self-help/12-step and professional help) and other modalities of professional services (e.g., individual therapy, group therapy, family therapy, and pharmacological treatment).
+This fact highlights the complexity of the condition and its varied manifestations.
+It highlights the importance of the assessment process.
+This process is crucial in determining the most effective treatment for each individual.
+Drug abuse treatment can happen in different places.
+It can involve various levels of assistance, including self-help groups and professional support.
+There are also various types of professional services, including individual therapy, group therapy, family therapy, and medication management.

-Drug abuse treatment may be characterized as specialized treatment with one main goal: to stop using the substance.
-Treatment is primarily talking therapy—counseling and psychotherapy; in addition, medications may be employed to manage detoxification from some drugs and to treat coexisting psychological or medical conditions.
+Substance Misuse treatment may be characterized as specialized treatment with one main goal: to stop using the substance.
+Treatment primarily involves talking therapies, such as counseling and psychotherapy.
+Medications may also be used to help with detox from certain drugs.
+They can also treat other psychological or medical conditions.

 Drug abuse treatment may be characterized as specialized treatment with one main goal: to stop the use of the substance.